ORI-Muchim/BEGANSing/README.md

 # Preprocessing & Training

-This pre-trained model is a model in which an additional 100 epochs was trained through transfer learning.
-For additional learning, see [Preprocessing](https://github.com/SoonbeomChoi/BEGANSing#preprocessing), [Training](https://github.com/SoonbeomChoi/BEGANSing#training) in the original repository.
+This pre-trained model is a model in which an additional 100 epochs was trained.
+For Preprocessing and Training, see [Preprocessing](https://github.com/SoonbeomChoi/BEGANSing#preprocessing), [Training](https://github.com/SoonbeomChoi/BEGANSing#training) in the original repository.

 # Usage